-Coronavirus: Toll rises to 17 in India, 724 confirmed cases; RBI chief to address media soon
+Covid-19: Repo rate cut by 75 basis points to 4.4%, says RBI governor as toll in India rises to 17

 India entered the third day of its 21-day nationwide lockdown on Friday.

+Reserve Bank of India Governor Shaktikanta Das on Friday announced a cut of 75 basis points in the repo rate to 4.4% following an advanced meeting of its Monetary Policy Committee.
+He added that the pandemic can jeopardise India’s growth as the global economic outlook is also uncertain.

-The toll in the coronavirus pandemic rose to 17 in India on Friday and the number of patients increased to 724, the Union Health Ministry said.
+The toll in the coronavirus pandemic rose to 17 in India and the number of patients increased to 724, the Union Health Ministry said.
 This includes those who have recovered and 640 active cases.
-India entered the third day of its 21-day nationwide lockdown on Friday.
+Two deaths were also reported from Bhilwara city in Rajasthan but the health ministry is yet to confirm.

 The total number of confirmed coronavirus cases in the world crossed half a million on Friday, with the US leading with 85,505 cases.
 The pandemic has infected 5,31,708 people globally, and killed 24,053 people across 175 countries or territories, according to an estimate by Johns Hopkins University.
 As many as 1,22,203 people have recovered.